High Stile, Great Dunmow, Essex, CM6 1EB

 Our year 3 children develop a greater understanding of the church’s place within our community through their “A Special Place” topic with weekly visits to St Mary’s.

 The local minister Reverend Ruth Patten has just been appointed as an Archdeacon.
 During the interregnum period we will maintain our strong links with the church and Reverend Lea Williams and Tara Russell will continue to visit school to deliver assemblies for the children.

-In December 2014, we had a statutory inspection of Anglican Schools and were judged good in all categories.
+In December 2014, we had our Statutory Inspection of Anglican and Methodist Schools and were judged good in all categories.
 The report says:

 ‘Dunmow St Mary’s motto is ‘Enjoy and Achieve’ reflecting the school’s positive, purposeful and happy atmosphere which is clearly based on its Christian foundation.
 There is a ‘family feel’ which encourages mutual support with, for example, older pupils volunteering to help younger children at playtime.
 This is seen as a reflection of the school’s Christian ethos.
 As one child said, ‘It’s important to put our values into practice so that we live good lives’